-Actor, comedian, writer, presenter, and distinguished supporter of Humanism
+Actor, comedian, writer, presenter, and Patron of the BHA

 At a time when the achievements of the enlightenment are questioned, ridiculed, misunderstood and traduced by those who would reverse the progress of mankind, it is essential to nail one’s colours to the mast as a humanist.